Blood pressure is a measure of the force your heart exerts to pump blood around your body.

 - as a result of any illness, particularly if dehydration results.

-Low blood pressure is not generally dangerous, unless it causes you to faint or black out which can lead to a fall or other injuries, but it can be unpleasant and may cause mild confusion temporarily.
+Low blood pressure is not generally dangerous, unless it causes you to faint or black out which can lead to a fall or other injuries, but it can be unpleasant and may cause mild transient confusion.
 It can also affect your ability to drive safely and you may need to inform your car insurance company.
 Always talk with your doctor if you drive and have low blood pressure.

 Low blood pressure is also more likely if you are older, have diabetes, have medically-treated high blood pressure, or in men with prostate problems who take medication to make it easier to pass urine.
 You should always tell your doctor about any medications you are taking, even if they are not related to your Parkinson’s, as these may be contributory factors to lowering blood pressure.
+In some cases, your doctor may reconsider the use of antihypertensive drugs.

 Parkinson's and low blood pressure